Foundational

 by Atarah Atkinson

-The title names what we build our lives upon — the elaborate care we put into constructing something that feels solid and complete.
+Foundational names what we build our lives upon — the elaborate care we put into constructing something that feels solid and complete.
 The cracks don't announce themselves.
 They accumulate slowly, running through the most carefully finished parts of what we've made, until the damage is too present to overlook.

 -